 This past July I went to Japan with my dear grandparents to experience the culture and natural landscape of this beautiful nation.
 We spent three days in Tokyo on our own and then joined Globus tour to continue our trip across Japan.
 Follow me as I share my day by day experiences and travel “wisdoms” to help you plan your future travels to Japan.

 All good trips require good preparation, and this trip was not an exception.
-The weather in Japan oscillates between two extremes: intense heat and rainfall.
+In July when we visited the weather in Japan oscillates between two extremes: intense heat and rainfall.
 To prepare for this I packed mainly clothes that are very light and comfortable, such as shorts and tank tops.
 Be sure to bring a lot of spare clothes: the humidity is unbearable and you may have to change several times over the course of the day.
 Most importantly: have an umbrella with you every day on your trip.
 They protect you from the rain, and they can provide shade against the scorching sun.
 If you don’t want to bring an umbrella onto your flight, one is easily purchased virtually everywhere in Japan.
 As always when traveling, make sure to bring shoes that you would feel great with after walking all day in them.
 Make sure to leave lots of empty space in your bags as well: there are MANY things to buy in Japan!
 There is an endless amount of confectionaries that all make wonderful gifts to friends and family, and there are so many presents unique to Japan that you would hate yourself for not being able to bring home.
 I for one purchased a lot of new clothes and knick knacks so I thanked my father profusely for his expert packing skills.

 Japan Survival Guide